ovonpape/esphome_universal-remote/setup.md

 ---

+### ⚙️ Hardware Guide
+Before starting with the setup, read the [Hardware Guide](hardware.md) for instructions on what you need and how to build it.

 ## Installation

 Clone this repository or download the latest release.

-To install the the software on your ESP32, first make sure to configure your Wi-Fi credentials.
+To install the the software on your ESP, first make sure to configure your Wi-Fi credentials.
 A sample configuration is provided in the [esphome folder](esphome).
 You just need to rename the file `secrets_template.yaml` to `secrets.yaml` and adjust it with your local SSID and password.
 After that you can flash the provided configuration file `hassbeam.yaml` using [ESPHome](https://esphome.io/).

-While ESPHome can be used directly within Home Assistant, **compilation on limited hardware can be extremely slow**.
+While the ESPHome device builder can be used directly within Home Assistant, **compilation on limited hardware can be extremely slow**.
 It's recommended to install and use the ESPHome CLI on a PC for faster builds and flashing.
 You can find installation instructions in the [ESPHome Getting Started guide](https://esphome.io/guides/getting_started_command_line.html).

 #### ESPHome CLI (recommended)